Maysville, Kentucky minor league baseball: History

 Early amateur Maysville teams began play in 1860 with the Maysville Town Ball Club.
 In the 1890s, a Maysville amateur team reportedly won a three–game series against the Cincinnati Reds.

 Maysville first hosted minor league baseball in 1894, when the Maysville team played as members of the Tri-State League.
 The 1894 league records are unknown.

 On August 24, 1910, the Shelbyville Grays franchise of the Class D level Blue Grass League relocated to Maysville, Kentucky, finishing the 1910 season playing as the Maysville Rivermen.
 Reports state that Maysville owners purchased the Shelbyville franchise for $500.00.
 The owners of the Maysville team were local citizens, headed up by businessmen, J.W.
 Fitzgerald and Preston Wells.
 The Rivermen had a record of 3–24 after the move to Maysville.
 In 1910, Maysville businesses offered gifts to players who hit home runs.
-The Shelbyville/Maysville team finished last, in 6th place, with a 37–89 overall record and were 42.5 games behind the 1st place Paris Bourbonites in the final standings.
+The Shelbyville/Maysville team finished last, in sixth place, with a 37–89 overall record and were 42.5 games behind the first place Paris Bourbonites in the final standings.
 Anton Kuhn and Daniel Collins managed the 1910 team.

-Baseball Hall of Fame inductee Casey Stengel played for the 1910 Shelbyville Grays/Maysville Rivermen at age 19, hitting .223 for the team in 69 games and 233 at–bats, after beginning the 1910 season with the Kankakee Kays.
+Baseball Hall of Fame inductee Casey Stengel played for the 1910 Shelbyville Grays/Maysville Rivermen.
+Playing at age 19, Stengel hit .223 for the team in 69 games and 233 at–bats, after beginning the 1910 season with the Kankakee Kays.
 During the season, Stengel hit a home run and received a box of candy and a Duplex Safety-razor outfit.
 A young Maysville boy named Robert Willocks would carry Stengel's spikes and glove to the ballpark where Stengel would get him into the game for free.